-A Geographical Indication, or GI, identifies goods as originating in a specific territory, region or locality where a particular quality, reputation or other characteristic is essentially attributable to its geographical origin.
+A geographical indication (GI) identifies a good as originating in a specific territory, region or locality where a particular quality, reputation or other characteristic of the good is essentially attributable to its geographical origin.

 Examples of GIs

 Examples of GIs protected in Australia for cheese are:

 - Grana Padano

 Each of these types of cheese comes from specific European regions.

 Parma is another GI protected in Australia, this time for ham.
 This means that ham cannot be called Parma in Australia unless it is made using a specific recipe and process and produced in a specific part of Italy.

 The process for registering a GI in Australia

 Generally, Australian GIs are protected as certification trade marks.
 There is also an additional, separate way to register GIs for wines which is administered by the Australian Grape and Wine Authority.